I dreamt, when I was a kid, that I would write a novel someday. Exercise my right brain. No idea then what about or how to go about it.

 I never expected to publish my novel.
 It had already served me in its writing: I have not fallen apart and I am getting more mouthy.
 But the freedom the internet dangles in your face is too much to resist and I got drawn into the ebook whirlwind.

 This novel is not going to hit charts.
-I did the best I could with it and, although that well-turned phrase still eludes me, I think I did reasonably well.
+I did the best I could with it and, although that well-turned meaty phrase still eludes me, I think I did reasonably well.
 Besides, I am both bad and uneasy at a key to selling: self-promotion.
 I did have fun writing it, doing illustrations for it, and learning how to self-publish.
-I even decided to do a video trailer for it using my illustrations.
+I even tried to do a video trailer.

 Are You Left- or Right-Brain Dominant? (psychologytoday.com)